 Accounting Treatment of Onerous Contract

-It is noteworthy that the United States, which follows GAAP (Generally Accepted Accounting Principles), doesn’t recognize such type of contracts.
+It is noteworthy that the United States, which follows GAAP (Generally Accepted Accounting Principles), doesn’t recognize such types of contracts.
 However, IFRS does recognize such contracts.

-In accordance with IAS 37, an onerous contract is a “provision,” i.e. it is a liability or a debt where amount and timing is unknown.
+In accordance with IAS 37, an onerous contract is a “provision,” i.e., it is a liability or a debt where the amount and timing are unknown.
 One can only estimate a provision on the basis of current obligations.

 Under IAS 37, once a company has identified such an agreement, it would have to recognize the obligation as a liability.
 Also, the company must show the obligation as a liability on its balance sheet.
 Such treatment of items in a company suggests that it expects a contract to result in a loss.

 When it comes to accounting for such contracts, the biggest problem that accountants face is the cost they have to bear in estimating the cost of a contract.
-In the past, IAS 37 was not clear about the cost, which led to different interpretations.
+IAS 37 was not clear about the cost in the past, which led to different interpretations.
 Recently, they presented an update.
 According to the update, the total cost should include all expenses that relate directly to the contract, including the sunk cost.
 In other words, it is not just the incremental cost but the total cost.